Connect with others who understand.

 Skin Signs

-Skin signs of AIHA may be present in people with more severe cases:
+Skin signs of AIHA may be present in people with more severe cases.
+These include:

 • Pale skin